Warren, Ridder lead Bearcats to 24-14 win over UCLA

 THE TAKEAWAY

-UCLA: Coach Chip Kelly will have to wait another week to log the 50th win of his college career.
+UCLA: Kelly will have to wait another week to log the 50th win of his college career.
 He is 3-10 in his second season with Bruins, more losses than the seven he incurred in four seasons with Oregon.

 UC: Despite losing three starters from a line that anchored the American Athletic Conference’s best defense last season, the Bearcats limited UCLA to 62 rushing yards.